AP FACT CHECK: Trump wrong on Russia collusion question

-WASHINGTON — In a series of blistering tweets Saturday, President Donald Trump falsely asserted that the House Intelligence Committee has concluded there was no collusion between his presidential campaign and Russia.
+WASHINGTON — In a series of blistering tweets, President Donald Trump falsely asserted that the House Intelligence Committee has concluded there was no collusion between his presidential campaign and Russia.

 TRUMP: "As the House Intelligence Committee has concluded, there was no collusion between Russia and the Trump Campaign.
 As many are now finding out, however, there was tremendous leaking, lying and corruption at the highest levels of the FBI, Justice & State." — tweet.